m-gnaedig/alert-event-handler/README.md

 At the moment there is no Username and Password implemented.

+#### ToDo:
+* Create a standard container for dockerhub and make the executable shell script configurable via Kubernetes Configmap.
+* Write several deploy YAML files to deploy the pod, service and configuration.
+* Write Helm Chart to install and manage all at once.

 #### News:
 * **28.08.2020:** First idea of this project
 * **29.08.2020:** Add OC OpenShift Client to Dockerfile